-\remark In the above proof, we implicitly assume that the horizontal foliation of $\Phi$ has non-trivial compact components.
-If the horizontal foliation of $\Phi$ has no compact component (i.e. the foliation comprises only half-infinite cylinders, half-planes and infinite strips), then we simply take $z_n$ to be an arbitrary zero of $\Phi_n$.
+\remark In the above proof, we implicitly assume that the measured foliation $F$ has non-trivial compact components.
+If the measured foliation $F$ has no compact component (i.e. the foliation comprises only half-infinite cylinders, half-planes, and infinite strips), then we simply take $z_n$ to be an arbitrary zero of $\Phi_n$.

 For the convenience of reference, we also summarize the construction in this appendix as follows:

 \begin{proposition} For any crowned hyperbolic surface $Y$ and any admissuble measured foliation $F$ on $Y$, there exist \begin{itemize} \item a closed hyperbolic surface $W$ and a chain recurrent geodesic lamination $\lambda$ on $W$ such that $W\backslash\lambda$ is the union of two or four isometric copies of ${Y}$, and \item a sequence of Riemann surfaces $X_n\in\T(W)$ and harmonic diffeomorphisms $f_n:X_n\to W$ homotopic to the identity which converges to a harmonic diffeomorphism $f_\infty:X_\infty\to W\backslash\lambda$ (in the sense of Definition \ref{defn:limitharmonicmap}) from some punctured Riemann surface $X_\infty$, such that on each component $X_\infty'$ of $X_\infty$, the horizontal measured foliation of the Hopf differential of $f_\infty|_{X_\infty'}:X_\infty'\to Y$ is equivalent to $F$. \end{itemize} \end{proposition}

 The ideas in this section also lead to the following characterization of Thurston stretch lines. \begin{corollary} Let $Y\in\T(S)$ be a hyperbolic surface and $\lambda$ be a maximal geodesic lamination.
 Let $\SR_{Y,\lambda}$ be the Thurston stretch line determined by $Y$ and $\lambda$.
 Then $\SR_{Y,\lambda}$ is a harmonic stretch line if and only if $\lambda$ is chain-recurrent. \end{corollary} \begin{proof} Suppose that $\SR_{Y,\lambda}$ is a harmonic stretch line.
 Then by definition, there exists a sequence of harmonic map rays $\HR_{X_n,Y}$ for some $X_n\in\T(S)$ that converges to $\SR_{Y,\lambda}$ as $n\to\infty$.